 Under the Ohio Revised Code, a landlord must return your security deposit, along with an itemized list of any deductions from the deposit, to the former tenant within 30 days of the end of the lease.
-If the landlord fails to return the security deposit (or fails to provide a detailed itemization of damages) within this time-frame, the tenant is entitled to double the amount of the deposit withheld and may be awarded costs and attorney’s fees as well.

 1) Make sure to reduce the lease agreement to writing if the tenancy period is going to last over a year.
 You should always reduce your agreements to writing in order to prove the deal anyway, but oral tenancies lasting longer than a year are not even enforceable.

 2) Never threaten to physically remove the tenant or lock the tenant out of the premises, even if they have failed to pay rent.
 Self-help is completely illegal in Ohio.
 Even if you can do so peacefully, you are never allowed to personally dispossess the tenant from the premises.
 The only legal way to evict a residential tenant in Ohio is through the statutory procedures proscribed in O.R.C.
 Sec.
 2913, and the eviction must be sanctioned by a court in all circumstances.

 3) You have a duty to keep the premises in a safe and habitable condition.
 This duty is not negotiable and you cannot shift this duty to the tenant, even in exchange for lower rent.
 It is ultimately the responsibility of the landlord to ensure the premises is up to building, housing and health codes, and at all times remains in habitable condition

 4) Never retaliate against a tenant should they report code violations.
 You could be open to damages and attorneys fees if the court finds that you initiated eviction proceedings in retaliation for the tenants reporting alleged code violations.